Jordan-Bruno/mlde-2122/README.md

 # Data Science & Machine Learning 2021 - 2022

-Student pre-work for the DSML module 21-22.
+Prior bootcamp notebooks and in class work for the MLDE module 21-22.

 ## Description

-Pre-work for students enrolled in the DSML 21-22 module on the e-BM course.
-Python Notebooks covering the fundamentals of the Python programming language and the pandas software library.
+Bootcamp notebooks and in class work for students enrolled in the MLDE 21-22 module on the e-BM course.

 ## Getting Started